 Pollution Prevention (P2) Branch

-All projects, exercises, must receive an environmental review IAW AR 200-2.
-AR 200-2 is an Army amplification of the National Environmental Policy Act (NEPA).
-NEPA is a planning tool.
-If done properly, projects, etc. will be executed in a manner which best meets mission requirements it also saves Army dollars.
-All work orders submitted to DPWL receive a NEPA review.
-Even exercises, etc. should be reviewed.
-This allows coordination of go/no-go areas in field training, thereby avoiding violations or possible hazardous exposures to personnel.
-Begin NEPA (aka, planning) early: short lead times can jeopardize your project/mission and lead to delays and/or legal complications.
+All projects and exercises must receive an environmental review in accordance with AR 200-2.
+AR 200-2 is the Army amplification of the National Environmental Policy Act (NEPA).
+Using NEPA as a planning tool, construction projects, renovations and training events will be executed in a manner which best meets mission requirements and also saves Army dollars.
+All work orders (4283's)submitted to DPW receive a detailed NEPA review.
+A NEPA review consists of analysis by each of the individual environmental staff, who then provides feedback about any envorinmental considerations that need to be taken when executing the project.
+This includes mitigation efforts or possibly the need for an elavated review such as an Environmental Imapct Statement (EIS) or an Environmental Assestment (EA).
+It is important to begin the NEPA planning early as well as EMD involvement because short lead times can jeopardize the project/mission and lead to delays and/or legal complications.

 Protecting the land we defend

-Backflow Protection Program managed by EMD.
-The program is responsible for the installation, testing, and maintenance of 525 backflows in 250 buildings as required by the Safe Drinking Water Act.
+The Cross Connections/Backflow Program is responsible for the placement, testing, and maintenance of 800 backflows in 250 buildings as required by the Safe Drinking Water Act.